egberts/egberts.github.io-src/content/articles/vxlan.md

      |
    wlan0

 This VXLAN has considerable overhead as opposed to its smaller cousin, VLAN.
-VLAN simply uses 0x8100 for its Ethernet type.
-Whereas the VXLAN uses 0x0800 (for IPv4) or 0x86dd (IPv6) then have its own VXLAN header before encapsulating the inner-network's Ethernet payload in its entirety as-is (after stripping off the Ethernet FCS checksum).
+VLAN uses `0x8100` for its Ethernet type.
+Whereas the VXLAN uses `0x0800` (for IPv4) or `0x86dd` (IPv6) then have its own VXLAN header before encapsulating the inner-network's Ethernet payload in its entirety as-is (after stripping off the Ethernet FCS checksum).

 Smaller Cousin: VLAN
 ----